 Additional trust versus probate considerations

 Taxes.
 Your Florida trust and probate lawyer can explain how trusts can be used to minimize or even avoid the payment of federal estate taxes.
-Generally, the trust must be an irrevocable trust, not a revocable one, to help save on the taxes.
+Generally, the trust must be irrevocable, not a revocable one, to help save on the taxes.

 Creditors.
 Trusts are a way to protect assets from creditors.
 Generally, assets that pass through probate can be claimed by creditors.
 Property this is placed in a living trust may be safe from creditors.

-The best course of action is not to decide the pros and cons on your own.
+The best course of action is not to decide the pros and cons of your own.
 Review the advantages of disadvantages of trusts with a premier Florida trust and probate lawyer.